 If you are unsure about the suitability of your qualifications or would like help with your application, please contact your nearest Regional office for support.

 You will not need a visa to study in the UK if you are a citizen of the European Union, Iceland, Liechtenstein, Norway or Switzerland.
 If you are a national of any other country you may need a visa to study in the UK.
 Please see our Visas and immigration page for further information.

 English language requirements for international students

 You must have competence in English language to study with us.
 The most commonly accepted evidence of English language ability is IELTS 6.5 (with minimum 6.0 in all components).
 We also normally require Grade C GCSE or an equivalent qualification.
 Visit our English language requirements page for a full list of accepted tests and qualifications.

 If you don't meet our minimum English language requirements, we offer an intensive Pre-sessional English course.

-Professional Practice and Work Based Learning Studies courses at Middlesex are specifically designed to enhance your effectiveness as a practicing professional at work in your chosen field.
+Professional Practice and Work Based Learning Studies programmes at Middlesex are specifically designed to enhance your effectiveness as a practitioner in your chosen field.
 You will have the opportunity to gain a qualification that is directly relevant to your field of work and the work-based projects you complete will also make a significant contribution to the achievement of your organisation’s work objectives.
 Combined, these benefits provide a powerful stimulus to career development and enhancement in your professional area.

 Manager - Security & Crisis Management